-Our teaching office ("the ITO") in the first floor of Forrest Hill, room 1.B15, is your major source of administrative help.
+Our teaching office ("the ITO") in the sixth floor of Appleton Tower is your major source of administrative help.

-This year-guide is for the MScs in Informatics, AI, CogSci, CS and Data Science.
-The specialist area groupings and course selection advice may also be of some interest to CDT and design informatics students.
-However, please consult your own course organizers for the regulations governing your programme.
+This year-guide is for the MScs in Informatics, Artificial Intelligence, Cognitive Science, Computer Science and Data Science.
+The specialist area groupings and course selection advice may also be of some interest to CDT and Design Informatics students.
+However, please consult your own course organisers for the regulations governing your programme.

 You should meet with your Personal Tutor at the beginning of Semester.
-These were assigned at the end of the induction talk.
-Go to the ITO if you do not have a Personal Tutor.
+Please contact the ITO if you have not been assigned a Personal Tutor.

-The year has two Semesters of courses, followed by a dissertation project (presuming you progress with sufficient exam marks).
+The year has two Semesters of courses, followed by a dissertation project (presuming you obtain sufficient marks for your courses).
 You will choose your project in January.
-Information about projects.
 Part time students do one Semester's worth of work each year, followed by the project on a full-time basis (2-year option) or part-time basis (3-year option).

-There's a detailed web page on courses and course selection.
-Please read it carefully, along with the specialisms pages relevant to you linked to from the table.
-Some of the specialism pages have important information about last-minute course changes or registration information that can't easily be found elsewhere.
+There is a detailed web page on courses and course selection.
+As explained there, courses are grouped into Specialist Areas to help you choose from the wide range of courses available on each of our MSc degree programmes.
+Please read this page carefully, along with the linked-to pages on the particular Specialist Area(s) of interest to you.
+Some of the Specialist Area pages have important information about last-minute course changes or registration information that can't easily be found elsewhere.
 Check these pages at the beginning of Semester!

-The specialist area pages and the DPT rules link to course catalogue pages on the DRPS.
-These tell you when the exam for a course is: usually May, even for Semester 1 courses, but occasionally December.
-Ignore any sections of these web pages that refer to visiting students (who may take exams in December when everyone else takes them in May).
+Each course has an course descriptor in the DRPS (the Degree Regulations and Programmes of Study, the University's official online guide to regulations, programmes and courses).
+Most courses are at least partially assessed by exams, and the course descriptor for a course tells you when to expect the course's exam: this is usually May, even for Semester 1 courses, but occasionally December.
+Ignore any sections of these course descriptor web pages that refer to visiting students (who may take exams in December when everyone else takes them in May).

-The DRPS page for Informatics courses link to a School pages on course.inf.ed.ac.uk that tell you how many courseworks there will be, and when they are due.
+The DRPS page for each Informatics course links to a School page for the course on course.inf.ed.ac.uk that tell you how many courseworks there will be, and when they are due.
 From this School page there is a link to the actual course web page maintained by the lecturer, usually containing course materials.

 To set expectations: across the UK, 50% is a pass-level mark at MSc, 60% a merit-level mark, and 70% a distinction-level mark.
-The details of how individual course and project marks are combined are described in the handbook.
+The details of how individual course and project marks contribute to your overall degree classification are described on the Assessment page of this handbook.
 There are no resits.